LANREOTIDE ACETATE injection

 Adverse Reactions in Parallel Fixed-Dose Phase of Study 1

-The incidence of treatment-emergent adverse reactions for lanreotide 60, 90, and 120 mg by dose as reported during the first 4 months (fixed-dose phase) of Study 1 [see Clinical Studies (14.1)] are provided in Table 1.
+The incidence of treatment-emergent adverse reactions for lanreotide injection 60, 90, and 120 mg by dose as reported during the first 4 months (fixed-dose phase) of Study 1 [see Clinical Studies (14.1)] are provided in Table 1.

 A patient is counted only once for each body system and preferred term.